 If you notice any of the behaviors mentioned above, it is time to wrap up your adventure and get your kitty inside to warm up.

 As mentioned frostbite and hypothermia can also be concerns if the temperatures are extremely cold.
-If you notice any of the signs below, be sure to end your adventure right away and get to your vet.
+If you notice any of the signs below, be sure to end your adventure right away and take your cat to the vet for treatment.

 Signs of Frostbite in Cats: | Signs of Hypothermia in Cats: |